Why study Chemistry at St Hilda's

 Working life of a Chemistry Student

-Lectures are organised by the University Chemistry Department and form an integral part of the course.
-They are attended by all Chemistry students in your year and should be regarded as compulsory.
-In addition to providing the basis for the syllabus, lectures are an opportunity to hear an active (and sometimes very eminent) researcher speak about his or her field, often in an interesting and exciting way.
-You will receive a list of lectures at the beginning of each term.
+Lectures are organised by the University Chemistry Department every weekday morning and form an integral part of the course.
+They are attended by all chemistry students from all colleges.
+In addition to providing important teaching, lectures are an opportunity to hear an active (and sometimes very eminent) researcher speak about his or her field, often in an interesting and exciting way.

 One of the most distinctive features of studying at Oxford is the tutorial system.
-In addition to attending university lectures, Chemistry students will typically have 1-2 tutorials a week in which they meet a tutor in a small group of 2-4 students to discuss work set by that tutor.
-This work (usually in the form of answers to problem sheets) will have been set no less than a week in advance and is handed in to be marked.
-First Year students also attend a weekly Maths class.
-Tutorials are an excellent opportunity for students to get individualized attention and work best when students come to them prepared to ask questions, think through problems, and contribute to discussions.
+In addition to attending university lectures, chemistry students will typically have 1-2 tutorials a week in which they meet a tutor in a small group of 2-4 students to discuss work (usually in the form of answers to problem sheets) set by that tutor.
+First Year students also attend a weekly maths class.
+Tutorials are great opportunities for students to get individualised attention and work best when students come to them prepared to ask questions, think through problems, and contribute to discussions.

-St Hilda's has an excellent collection of Chemistry textbooks in its library, which can be borrowed during term and also over the vacation.
-Information about using the library is available here and students are encouraged to submit any requests for new book purchases to their tutors; if a very popular book is on loan, we can usually arrange for extra copies to be bought.
+St Hilda's has an excellent collection of chemistry textbooks in its library, which can be borrowed during term and also over the vacation.
+Students are encouraged to submit any requests for new book purchases to their tutors; if a very popular book is on loan, we can usually arrange for extra copies to be bought.

 After St Hilda's

-Typically about 40 per cent of Chemistry graduates remain in the university sector in the first instance, the great majority for further training in research on doctoral programmes.
-Many of these go on to pursue careers in research and development (in both Chemistry and allied sciences), others in a variety of positions in management, administration and marketing.
+Typically about 40 per cent of chemistry graduates remain in the university sector in the first instance, the great majority for further training in research on doctoral programmes.
+Many of these go on to pursue careers in research and development (in both chemistry and related sciences), others in a variety of positions in management, administration and marketing.
 Of those taking up employment right away, a high proportion enter the financial services sector as trainee accountants or analysts of various kinds, mostly with the major firms or City institutions.
-Others have gone into the computer applications (IT) industry, teaching or consultancy.
+Others go into the IT industry, teaching and consultancy.

 Up to 6 places per year